percona/everest-doc/docs/use/database_view.md

     Restarting your database can improve the performance of your database and enable you to apply recent configuration changes.
 To restart your database, click the ellipsis (...) menu next to the database you want to restart, then click **Restart**.

 - Create database from a backup

+    To

-4. Restore database from a backup
+- Restore database from a backup

-5. Suspend the database
+- Suspend the database

-6. Delete the database
+- Delete the database